Protecting Customer and Employee Information (Protect Against Identity Theft)¹

 For businesses, protecting customer information is also the law.

-The Fair and Accurate Credit and Transactions Act (FACTA) requires businesses to destroy personal information obtained from customers and employees before it can be discarded.
+The Fair and Accurate Credit and Transactions Act (FACTA) now makes it a requirement for businesses to destroy personal information obtained from customers and employees before it can be discarded.

-This means if you don't have a shredder, you need one.
-Whether you own a multi-million dollar business, employ a personal assistant, or anything in between, if you obtain information about an employee or customer, you must destroy any information you no longer need such as:
+What does that mean to you?
+If you don't have a shredder, you need one.
+Whether you own a multi-million dollar business, need to hire a nanny, or anything in between, If you obtain personal information about an employee or customer, you must destroy any information you no longer need:

 - Financial account information